mraza007/angular-todo/README.md

 - Module has components and services.
 - Components has `HTML TEMPLATE` and `Class` has all the logic that deals with HTML templates.
 - Services has business logic.

+## Angular `SRC/` folder

+- This folder contains the entire code of our app
+- `main.ts` file is the entry point of the app.
+- `app.module.ts` file is the root module of the app
+- `app.component.ts` file has the data that is needed by the view